 HyperX gaming headsets are known for a few things: They’re comfortable, they sound good, and often, they’re pretty stylish.
 With a white and rose gold color palette, the newest release of the HyperX Cloud Mix definitely brings the style.

-Editor’s note: this review was updated on July 29, 2020 to include a sample recording of the headset’s internal microphone.
+Editor’s note: this review was updated on October 7, 2020 to include more information about pairing the HyperX Cloud Mix over Bluetooth.

 Who is the HyperX Cloud Mix for?